monkeyK1n9/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2 prints every other character
 7-puts_half prints half of a string
-8-print_array prints a given number of elements of an array
+8-print_array prints a given number of elements of an array 9-strcpy copies values of one string into another